Equivariant geometry of odd-dimensional complete intersections of two quadrics: Introduction

 \section{Introduction}

 Let $X\subset \bP^{2g+1}$ be a smooth complete intersection of two quadrics over an algebraically closed field $k$ of characteristic zero.
 We are particularly interested in these varieties because they have a rich birational structure, which can be completely understood in small dimensions.
+They also have beautiful connections to hyperelliptic curves and are key examples in the theory of of intermediate Jacobians.

 In this paper, we study these varieties from the perspective of their equivariant geometry, for regular generically free actions of finite groups.
 The main problem is to distinguish such actions up to equivariant birational equivalence, and in particular, to determine which of these are {\em linearizable}, i.e., equivariantly birational to a linear action on $\bP^{2g-1}$.
 This shares many similarities with the study of these varieties over nonclosed fields, but has important special features.